xtdb/xtdb/docs/retention.md

 decision of feeding those systems in the first place.

-This meta-data would likely be part of the schema itself, and stored together with either triplets or documents.
+This meta-data would likely be part of the schema itself, and stored together with either triples or documents.
 Not all data might necessarily need this fine grained level of provenance.

 + [Ground: A Data Context